Last week we had the first Creating Money Magic life class for this “semester”.

-So even if you start saving a little money, it grows and becomes more with time.
+Even if you start saving a little money, it grows and becomes more with time.

 Recently 2 women on Facebook sent me the following pictures to show me how they’ve been saving with “pennies” and much that is in a year.

 One is based in the Caribbean so she followed the US Dollar savings:

 The other is South African and she started off saving R10 on day 1:

 4. Tax breaks on savings

 Yes you read that right – if you’re in South Africa you can open up a tax free account, which means that the first R30 000 in that account is tax free.